 Many expatriates benefit from holding capital in a structure similar to an offshore life assurance policy or bond that acts as an investment wrapper to a conventional portfolio.
 No tax is payable on the underlying investment income until a withdrawal is made.
 Even then, only a proportion of the profit is taxable in Portugal and the effective rate of tax drops over time.

-Portugal succession law imposes forced heirship
+Portugal succession law

 The Portuguese regime will apply by default, but you can opt for the EU ‘Brussels IV’ succession regulation to override it.
-Take professional advice first to establish what works best for your family and to achieve your wishes.
+Take expert advice first to establish what works best for your family and to achieve your wishes.

-A helping hand for moving to Portugal
+A helping hand

 At Blevins Franks, we have decades of experience helping people move from the UK to Portugal and advising expatriates living there.